 Independent contractors are efficient.
 You need not train an employee for the skills needed.
 Contractors already have the knowledge and expertise for the job.

 There is less paperwork if you hire a contractor.
-It requires no withholding taxes so fewer forms to fill.
+It requires no withholding taxes, so there are fewer forms to fill.

 Reduce Exposure to Lawsuits

 A regular employee will have rights.
-They can easily sue you for a variety of rights under state and federal laws.
-Contractors, on the other hand, are independent workers and are not protected by these wide arrays of rights.
+They can easily sue you for various rights under state and federal laws.
+On the other hand, contractors are independent workers and are not protected by these vast arrays of rights.

 Workers Comp and 1099 Contractors

 Independent contractors are generally not covered under workers’ compensation.
 Businesses are not required to purchase this type of insurance for 1099 contractors.
 Since they are not considered employees, they will not be entitled to the benefits of workers’ comp.

 If your business requires independent contractors, it is recommended that you require them to have their own insurance to avoid future problems and lawsuits.
-Make sure that your contractor carries his own workers’ comp and general liability insurance.
+Ensure your contractor carries his workers’ comp and general liability insurance.

-It is important that you classify your workers accordingly.
-There are severe penalties if an employer is caught misclassifying employees to save on insurance and avoid liability.
-It is important to differentiate them because, under the law, they are treated differently.
+You must classify your workers accordingly.
+There are severe penalties if an employer misclassifies employees to save on insurance and avoid liability.
+It is essential to differentiate them because, under the law, they are treated differently.

 According to the Internal Revenue Service (IRS), there are three tests that you can use to determine the classification of your worker.
 They call this the Common Law Test.
 It consists of examining the following:

 If you control the task given to workers, like giving specifics, how the work is to be completed, how long it should be done, and how many working hours are needed, then the IRS will classify them as employees.

-If workers get fixed salaries and appropriate taxes are withheld, then they are employees.
+If workers get fixed salaries and appropriate taxes are withheld, they are employees.
 They also get mandatory benefits like health insurance.

 Contractors get their pay per project and don’t have benefits at all.
 They pay their own taxes and are responsible for their own liability insurance.

 Type of Relationship